It is recommended that the tenant and the Robots have the same time zone.

 The timezone list depends on the machine.
 To ensure that all the instances under a multi-node Orchestrator installation have the same timezone list, they must use the same operating system version.

 The connection string which connects Robots to Orchestrator.
 For more information, see how to Connect Robots to Orchestrator.
+This field is displayed if the

 The URL of a web app that uses the NuGet protocol (NuGet, MyGet), that enables you to store and maintain your automation packages.
 This feed is provided by default.
 When this field is empty, it means that the local feed is used.